-The sand and pebble strands draw the day trippers, as do the kayaking, paddle-boarding, sailing and swimming opportunities, and the hiking trails that skirt the water's edge.
+The sand and pebble strands draw the day trippers.
+This is a fantastic place for kayaking, paddle-boarding, sailing and swimming opportunities.
+There are also wonderful hiking trails that skirt the water's edge.

 Natural history buffs should make a beeline for the Humphrey Nature Center, which hosts a range of interactive exhibits.
 There are also plenty of designated camp spots if you want to pitch up under the stars.

-The Mars-esque Palo Duro Canyon lies a few miles out of Amarillo, in the Texas Panhandle.
-All orange and red bluffs – with the occasional petrified tree or green scrub – it's undoubtedly one of the most impressive gorges in the country, snapping at the Grand Canyon's rugged heels.
+The Mars-esque Palo Duro Canyon, located just a few miles outside of Amarillo in the Texas Panhandle, stands as a testament to its reputation as one of the most beautiful state parks in the USA.
+The terrain here is all orange and red bluffs – with the occasional petrified tree or green scrub.
+This is undoubtedly one of the most impressive gorges in the country, snapping at the Grand Canyon's rugged heels.

 History is woven into these rocks, too.
-The canyon was originally the realm of the indigenous Clovis and Folsom peoples, who first inhabited the land some 12,000 years ago, before it was chanced upon by Spanish pioneers.
-This was also the site of the storied Red River War in the 1870s, which saw the Native Americans pillaged and driven from their land by the US army.
+The canyon was originally the realm of the indigenous Clovis and Folsom peoples, who first inhabited the land some 12,000 years ago before it was colonised by Spanish pioneers.

 Today some 30 miles of trails, bountiful campsites and open-air theatre shows make it worth a stop.